rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 There is just too much extraneous load at this level (I will discuss this more in [Bugs](#bugs-and-metacognition) section).
 Abstractions are needed.
 I call code without adequate abstraction a _brute force_. _Brute force code_ has many heterogeneous, idiosyncratic pieces.
 Human cognitive load is limited but we can do abstract reasoning.
 It is simpler for us to deal with a few generalized abstractions than with a multiplicity of concretes[^concrete].
 And, as we know, abstractions are a better use of our working memory _chunk_ space.
 Unfortunately, programming abstractions are nontrivial.
 That makes them hard to learn, but what is worse is that developers and language designer sometimes (if not often) mess them up.
-I will provide evidence for this in [Intrinsic and extraneous load of abstraction](#intrinsic-and-extraneous-load-of-abstraction).
+I will provide evidence for this in [Extraneous nature of abstraction](#extraneous-nature-of-abstraction).

 [^concrete]: As a side note, concrete thinking is not always bad.
 An interesting article on this in a broader context: [Concrete Thinking: Building Block, Stumbling Block, or Both?](https://www.healthline.com/health/concrete-thinking).